ervandew/eclim/src/doc/content/vim/common/taglist.rst

 portability, etc.).

-Taking into account these concerns, eclim provides a means to add new languages by writing a <a href="ext:groovy">groovy</a> script which can range from simple multi-line capable regular expression matching, to a full blown language parser using a scripting language that borrows many of its convenient language constructs from languages such as Python, Ruby, and Smalltalk.
+Taking into account these concerns, eclim provides a means to add new languages by writing a groovy_ script which can range from simple multi-line capable regular expression matching, to a full blown language parser using a scripting language that borrows many of its convenient language constructs from languages such as Python, Ruby, and Smalltalk.

 Adding a new language involves the following three steps\: